F-Loyer/7guis-ocaml-lablgtk3/README.md

 LablGtk3 (an object oriented Gtk3 binding).
 The CalendarLib package is used to for dates handling.

-The 7th challenge (Cells) won't be developped.
+The 7th task (Cells) won't be developped.
 Gtk doesn't provide a real table widget.
 The list\_view is closed to this widget, but doesn't permit the selection of a unique cell.

-The different challenges are executed with
+The different task are compiled and executed with

 ```
 dune exec ./counter.exe